biowdl/wdl-aid/docs/index.rst

               category: "required"
       }

-   The available categories in the default template are:
+   For inputs the available categories in the default template are:

    - ``required``
    - ``common``